Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

  - "Nightmare."
  - "Get off me."

-### Paranoia
+### PTSD
 Ljörn has PTSD.
 He seems fine most of the time, but sometimes, it shows.
-He avoids reading the story *Draugrinn ór Mínu Minni*, or any stories with undead in them.[^2]

-Occasionally, Ljörn is reminded of his experience with the draugr and becomes paranoid, thinking he's been followed.
-He only calms down by forgetting it or knowing he's near a bundle of juniper needles[^3], though the thought still lingers.
+His PTSD is triggered by seeing silhouettes in the dark, hearing shouting/grunts from pain, hearing loud horns, hearing metals hitting each other, or lying on his back while someone is standing in front of him.
+Sometimes, he might think he saw movement in the shadows and get paranoid.
+He would especially ignore confronting robbers or thieves, unless he were the victim.
+Additionally, he has trouble sleeping at night.

-If confronted about his behavior, Ljörn would either try to dismiss it or not answer at all.
-Although Alfrir noticed his behavior only once, Ljörn told him not to worry.
+If confronted about his behaviour, Ljörn would either try to dismiss it or not answer at all.
+Although Alfrir noticed his behaviour only once, Ljörn told him not to worry.

-His PTSD is triggered by seeing sitting/moving corpses (or anything that looks like it), seeing silhouettes in the dark, seeing rusty weapons, seeing deep spaces like a dark cave or a deep ocean, being in dark forests, being in ruined castles, or hearing the word *draugr*.

 ### Rúna
 Ljörn finds that when Rúna is there, he can relax a little despite his paranoia.